 - Begin with an active morning.
 I start almost every day with an exercise and stretching routine.
 Part of that routine is doing what I call toe lifts.
 Start on the balls of your feet and dip down until your heels almost touch the floor.
 Then lift back up onto your toes.
 Then do that same thing 1,000 times, even if it takes two or three sessions to get there.
 This little exercise will get your heart pumping and loosen you up for the day and give you 1,000 steps.
 All in all, I have close to 2,000 steps by the time I get to the office most days.
 That’s a good start on 10,000 steps.

-- Park away from entrance at office and when shopping.
+- Park away from entrance at office and when shopping, or just visit the shoppok online store.
 Little things add up when you are trying to be active.
 Our parking garage is quite large.
 My personal parking space is close to the door to the elevator door.
 I gave that up years ago in favor of parking farther away from the door.
 That difference adds steps that otherwise would be missed.
 When I go to a mall or supermarket or any other store, I try to park well away from the entrance.
 Not only does that minimize the chances of door dings from neighboring cars, but it adds a good number of steps every time.

 - Get up and walk around during the day.
 When we have “office” jobs, it is too easy to sit at a desk all day and not move much.
 My Fitbit reminds me each hour that I should get at least 250 steps each hour to promote movement throughout the day.
 I try to take advantage of these opportunities to walk around the office or to take a short walk in the building.
 There are many lunch opportunities within walking distance, so I almost always walk to lunch.
 And after lunch, I try to tack on an extra 1000 steps or so (usually about ten minutes inside the building or outside weather permitting).
 The point is, when a natural break in the day occurs, take a short walk.